-STATEMENT OF THE HOURS DURING WHICH all the Public Offices in the City are open for business. all the Public Offices in the City are open for business, and at which each Court regularly opens and adjourns, as well as of the places where such offices are kept and such Courts are held; together with the heads of Departments and Courts.
+STATEMENT OF THE HOURS DURING WHICH all the Public Offices in the City are open for business, and at which each Court regularly opens and adjourns, as well as of the places where such offices are kept and such Courts are held; together with the heads of Departments and Courts. and Courts.

 EXECUTIVE DEPARTMENT.

 Mayor's Office.

-No. 6 City Hall, 10 A. M. to 3 P. M. ABRAM S. HEWITT, Mayor.
-ARTHUR BERRY Secretary and Chtef Clerk
+No. 6 City Hall, 10 A. M. to 3 P. M.

+ABRAM S. HEWITT, Mayor.
+ARTHUR BERRY

+Secretary and Chief Clerk

 Mayor's Marshal's Office.
-No. 1 City Hall, 9 A. M. to 4 P. M. FHOMAS W. BYRNES, First Marshal, GEORGE W. BROWN, Ir., Second Marshal
+No. 1 City Hall, 9 A. M. to 4 F. M. FHOMAS W. BYRNES, First Marshal.
+GEORGE W. BROWN, Ir., Second Marshal